dhis2/dhis2-utils/tools/dhis2-audit-data-extractor/README.md

 - List and extract rows from audit table.
 - Output in CSV (default) and JSON.
 - Automatically saves to file.
+- Option to output to stdout.
+- Option to specify a file for saving output.
-- Select the number of events to extract.
+- Option to select the number of events to extract.
-- Skip rows
+- Option to skip rows.

 ## Requirements
 Install requirements: